endevver/mt-plugin-click-tagging/readme.md

 way that allows a tag to be found easily is essential to making the interface fast to work with.

-This plugin has a potentially significant issue for some users and blogs: is displays tags for clicking.
+This plugin has a potentially significant issue for some users and blogs: it displays tags for clicking.
 If your blog has thousands of tags, for example, a click-tagging interface is not going to be an improved experience over the traditional tagging interface.
 Click Tagging is best suited to blogs that have